mongoose-marketplace/facebook-page-feed-graph-api/readme.md

 ## Frequently Asked Questions

+### Where do I report security bugs found in this plugin?
+Please report security bugs found in the source code of the Mongoose Page Plugin plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/add1f89b-b96c-4743-94ec-8e7515f79ea5).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 ### The plugin doesn't load properly
 The most common causes of the plugin not displaying are an ad blocker, audience restrictions or browser privacy settings.
 * Disable or whitelist any ad blocking browser extension